-Johns Hopkins All Children’s Hospital offers the only pediatric weight management clinic on Florida’s west coast.
-Learn about our clinically-based approach to fighting childhood obesity—the Healthy Weight Initiative.
+Johns Hopkins All Children’s Hospital offers a multi-level approach to pediatric obesity including the only pediatric weight management clinic on Florida’s west coast, our Healthy Steps clinic.
+Learn about our innovative approach and services within the Healthy Weight Initiative.

 A firm foundation for maintaining healthy weight, for life

 Through the Healthy Weight Initiative, we offer a multi-level approach to one of the most complex healthcare challenges of our time: pediatric obesity.
 Our hospital offers state-of-the-art clinical care, the highest quality education for clinical providers, and the most innovative research and discovery efforts in the field of pediatric obesity.
 We also prioritize a culture of patient-centeredness and communication to allow children and families to feel supported at every step of weight management journey.

 Our multi-disciplinary team of licensed clinicians work with families and children to help them lead healthier lives.
 We go beyond “quick diet fixes" and empower your child with life-long behavior change.
 We provide tailored recommendations appropriate to each child’s unique developmental, dietary, and lifestyle needs.

 Explore family resources: